Published 2 February 2019, updated 9 July 2019

 The patient community plays a huge role in understanding disease and shaping clinical development, but collaboration and partnership with the scientific community also prove essential for success.

 Ionis Pharmaceuticals has been a leader in the space of RNA-targeted drug discovery and development.
-In 2006, together with the University of California, Ionis began developing a treatment for Huntington’s disease that attacks the root cause of the genetic neurodegenerative disease.
+In 2006, together with the University of California, Ionis began developing a treatment for Huntington’s disease that attacks the underlying cause of the genetic neurodegenerative disease.

 Promising research from Ionis showed the the potential to slow the progression of Huntington’s disease through the lowering of HTT levels in the nervous system.
 In 2013, an alliance was formed between Roche and Ionis based on the promising technology developed by Ionis.
 At the end of 2017, Roche took over responsibility for all development and commercial activities related to the Huntington’s disease programme.